 The secret behind each senior’s longevity

 When the seniors participating in the study were questioned about what they believed to be the secret behind their longevity, each had a different answer.
 Some believe that their secret to be a healthy diet, while some say they owe it to their belief in god.
 And one senior even stated the secret is a glass of whiskey every night.
 And strangely enough, according to Perls none of them seemed to be overly concerned about looking old or having wrinkles.
-In contrast, a recent study in JAMA Dermatology questioned above 500 patients looking for cosmetic procedures about what stirred their interest in getting the procedures.
+In contrast, a recent study in JAMA Dermatology questioned more than 500 patients looking for cosmetic procedures about what stirred their interest in getting the procedures.
 Most of them had similar answers.
 Appearing good professionally in a youth-oriented workforce and in social media photos were the top answers.

 Lasers and Lights for anti-aging

 Cosmetic laser surgeon Dr. Dianne Quibell of MD TLC in Wellesley states a well-known fact “We’re in the selfie generation”.
 Her patients frequently visit her office with a desire to look younger and fresher for forthcoming social events such as a child’s impending wedding or a class reunion.
 “If they’re going in two weeks, we don’t have a lot of options; if they give me three months lead time, that helps”, says Dr. Dianne.

 In the past, patients had to go to big lengths to achieve a younger look.
-Getting advanced surgeries with lengthy downtime and staggering costs were the only choice back then.
+Getting advanced surgeries with lengthy downtime and staggering costs was the only choice back then.
 But thanks to newer emerging technologies, preparing for a wedding no longer has to extend to radical lengths such as going under a knife.
 In the past decade, laser technologies have evolved drastically; from ablative CO2 lasers, fractional lasers, erbium lasers to micro-needling.